Emailing directly at [email protected] is the easiest way to contact us.

 What’s my saxophone worth?

 If you try to research the value of your saxophone, you will find that people are asking prices that are wildly different all over the place.
 Part of the reason for this is that people put junk on eBay and Craigslist for high prices all the time, hoping to find someone who will pay a crazily high price for it.
 Small music stores and pawn shops also often ask really high prices for saxophones that are not that rare or interesting.
 Because saxophones are also collectible, their values are often closely connected to little details of the condition, like whether the finish is completely original, how much wear there is, what kinds of past repairs, whether the neck is original and in good shape, what vintage it is exactly, what engraving pattern it has, how rare it is, how desirable, whether it needs to be overhauled (which is very expensive to do right), and on and on.
 For example, an early serial Selmer Mark VI is sometimes worth more than double what a later serial Mark VI is worth, even with all other factors being the same.
+(More info on Selmer saxophone values is in our guide here.)
 We will make you an offer on your saxophone that allows us to both overhaul it properly (costs between $900-$1500 for a typical horn but can cost much more), and allow enough margin to stay in business after selling it.
 The people who sell us their horns typically are very happy with the prices they get, and with the ease of the process.

 *Cell phone photos look much better when you have plenty of light and a solid color background.
 If you want to get it right the first time, take your saxophone outside in the shade and put it on a blanket to take photos.
 Be sure to take focused, close ups of damage or wear, as well as more zoomed out photos.